tytydraco/yessleep/out/Every_time_I_die_I_enter_an_alternate_reality.md

 I felt disjointed.
 And yet, there was not a single scratch on my body.
 It was disjointedness of a spiritual nature.
 A sense of not belonging.

-A sense that I had unknowingly cheated the frightening fingers that were poised to scoop me from the sky.By the time the ambulance arrived, the driver had unmarried my frozen body from the bicycle wreckage.
+A sense that I had unknowingly cheated the frightening fingers that were poised to scoop me from the sky.

+By the time the ambulance arrived, the driver had unmarried my frozen body from the bicycle wreckage.
 I *could* move, but I hadn’t.
 Not yet.
 There was too much terror to process.

 *I dreamt it*, I thought. *I didn’t really die and leave my body.
 Don’t be stupid.*